GaloisInc/adapt/classifier/phase3/marker/sample_queries.md

     2016-08-19 19:45:54,286 INFO Fetched 1319 base nodes.
     2016-08-19 19:45:54,286 INFO Inserted 377 activity classifications.

 Pipeline components after In are run in the foreground, so they do not appear in the local supervisord.conf.
+Races are bad.

 Several [detectors](https://github.com/GaloisInc/adapt/blob/ac-dev/classifier/phase3/classify/activity_classifier.py#L46-L50)
 run during classification of each segment: